motocole216/nickname-generator/README.md

    npm start
    ```

-5. Open your browser and navigate to `http://localhost:3000`
+6. Open your browser and navigate to `http://localhost:3002`

+## Recent Updates

+### Version 1.1.0
+- Updated OpenAI integration to use GPT-4 Turbo for nickname generation
+- Improved error handling and logging for AI service calls
+- Enhanced retry mechanism for failed API requests
+- Updated environment configuration to use `.env` files consistently
+- Fixed CORS configuration for local development

 ## Environment Variables